Switching from ChatGPT to Claude

 Method 3 - Full Data Export

-One limitation to know: Claude's memory focuses on work-related context.
-It may not retain imported personal details that aren't related to your work.
+One limitation: Claude's memory focuses on work-related context.
+It may not retain imported personal details that aren't relevant to your work.

 Adjusting Your Workflow